True Crime TV Shows Force Us To Face Society's Misdeeds — But Who Are They Really Helping?

 "We need to proceed with caution when watching them if we know we might be affected."

-Scarlett Harris is a Melbourne-based author and culture critic.
+Scarlett Harris is an author and culture critic.
 You can follow her on Twitter @ScarlettEHarris and read her work at her website The Scarlett Woman.

 Advertisement